FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 Fig. \ref{fig:perclass} shows the per-class AP (averaged across three trials) for all classes in FSD50K, using the best-performing VGG-like model (dark blue), and the CRNN model (light blue).
 Leaf nodes with top recognition include \textit{Applause}, \textit{Burping, eructation}, \textit{Purr}, and \textit{Computer keyboard}, with AP over 0.75.
 The worst performance is shown in \textit{Boat, Water vehicle}, \textit{Cowbell}, \textit{Speech synthesizer}, \textit{Tap} and \textit{Tick}.
 After inspection of the latter classes, we conjecture this is due to aspects such as high intra-class variation, confound with other similar classes, ambiguity in the class definitions, or very short length of sound events---all of them being relevant challenges in SER.
 Finally, it can be seen that most per-class APs by the CRNN are slightly lower than those of the VGG-like model---as expected since VGG-like has a higher overall mAP.
 However, there are a few exceptions in which the CRNN performs better, such as in different types of speech (either spoken, sung, screamed, yelled or whispered).
 This is interesting as CRNNs were originally proposed for speech recognition \cite{sainath2015convolutional} before being adapted for SER \cite{cakir2017convolutional}.
-Other exceptions include some human sounds and animal vocalizations of marked temporal behaviour, e.g., types of laughter (\textit{Chuckle, chortle} or \textit{Giggle}), \textit{Gasp}, or \textit{Crying, sobbing}; \textit{Bark}, \textit{Meow} or \textit{Chicken, rooster}.
-This highlights the different behaviour, for some classes, of a model including a recurrent layer with respect to another relying only on convolutional layers.
+Other exceptions include some human sounds (e.g., types of laughter (\textit{Chuckle, chortle} or \textit{Giggle}), \textit{Gasp}, or \textit{Crying, sobbing}), as well as some animal vocalizations (e.g., \textit{Bark}, \textit{Meow} or \textit{Chicken, rooster}).
+These sounds share a marked temporal behaviour.
+These results highlight the different behaviour, for some classes, of a model including a recurrent layer with respect to another relying only on convolutional layers.